microsoft/mscclpp/README.md

 }
 ```

-MSCCL++ provides consistent in-kernel interfaces, i.e., the above interfaces are used regardless of the location of the remote GPU (either on the local node or on a remote node) or the underlying link (either NVLink or InfiniBand).
+MSCCL++ provides consistent interfaces, i.e., the above interfaces are used regardless of the location of the remote GPU (either on the local node or on a remote node) or the underlying link (either NVLink or InfiniBand).

 ### Host-Side Communication Proxy

-Some in-kernel communication interfaces of MSCCL++ send requests (called triggers) to a GPU-external helper that conducts key functionalities such as DMA or RDMA.
-This helper is called a proxy service or a proxy in short.
+MSCCL++ interfaces may send a request (called triggers) to a GPU-external helper that conducts key functionalities such as DMA or RDMA.
+This helper is called a *proxy*.
 MSCCL++ provides a default implementation of a proxy, which is a background host thread that busy polls triggers from GPUs and conducts functionalities accordingly.
 For example, the following is a typical host-side code for MSCCL++.

 ```cpp
 // Bootstrap: initialize control-plane connections between all ranks